How data visualization streamlines reporting for credit unions

 The emergence of advanced financial technology has democratized reliable service delivery and forced credit unions to reaffirm their commitment to member experience.
 To create eye-catching offerings with real value, a significant number of CUs are measuring indicators of member satisfaction via cutting-edge business intelligence technology.
-In fact, nearly 70 percent of all U.S. credit unions have invested in analytics solutions over last year, according to research from the Best Innovation Group and On Approach.
+Most U.S. credit unions have invested in analytics solutions.
 Of the many modules that come packed within these products, one particular feature seems to consistently garner heavy attention: the data visualization dashboard.
 Why?

 Data viz allows decision-makers and other key staffers to access reliable insights that lay the groundwork for improvement.
 Credit unions with this capability can make data-based product development choices and roll out offerings that are tailored to the needs of their members and therefore unique.